pontedilana/WeasyPrintBundle/README.md

 ## Credits

-WeasyPrintBundle and [PhpWeasyPrint](https://github.com/pontedilana/php-weasyprint) has been developed by [Pontedilana](https://www.pontedilana.it/).
+WeasyPrintBundle and [PhpWeasyPrint](https://github.com/pontedilana/php-weasyprint) have been developed by [Pontedilana](https://www.pontedilana.it/).
 SnappyBundle has been developed by [KnpLabs](https://knplabs.com).